 The grown-ups negotiated for an isolated pitch at the end of the grounds, down a steep and curving hill hidden from view.
 A paradise.
-They had a tent just large enough to fit both parents and three kids (younger sister as well), and a full complement of cooking gear.
-Pitching the tent was the strict province of their stepfather, fiddling with unfamiliar aluminum poles, frustrated with this newfangled contraption.
+We had a tent just large enough to fit both parents and three kids (younger sister as well), and a full complement of cooking gear.
+Pitching the tent was the strict province of our stepfather, fiddling with unfamiliar aluminum poles, frustrated with this newfangled contraption.

 Soon enough, the time for supper arrived.
 The wonders of night life in the wild; strange noises full of the promise of adventure.
 Storytelling and singing, then fun with torches and blankets.
 Rain drummed on the canvas, but the new tent did not leak at all, unlike the army surplus tent of the year before.
 And surprisingly soon, to sleep.